 Russell Canada Prize

 Established in 2018, the aim of this award is to reflect the work of Peter H. Russell and encourage students to seek out, as he does, the unique character of our country.
 It is awarded annually to undergraduate Arts & Science students.
 Preference will be given to Innis College students.
 Applicants must submit an outstanding “production” on some aspect of Canada in the form of a substantial piece of coursework (e.g., essay) or a substantial creative work (e.g., poetry, prose, drama, film, painting, or photography).
-This is the inaugural year for distributing this award, and the approximate value is expected to be between $500 and $1,000.
+The value of the award is approximately $1,000.

 |Award Application||Due Date|